 - HMR 100 Basic Food Preparation.
-Familiarization with tools and equipment, kitchen organization, study of recipes of basic foods, purchasing, storage, and preparation.
+Familiarization with tools and equipment, kitchen organization, study of receipts of basic foods, purchasing, storage, and preparation.
 Lab fee.
 Three lectures and one two-hour laboratory each week.
 Four Semester Hours. - HMR 101 Quality Foods.
-Continuation of study in food preparation with emphasis on quantity preparation.
+Continuation of study in food preparation with emphasis on quality preparation.
 Special instruction in the arts of food preparation.
 Ice carving, special sauces, cake decoration, hors d'oeuvres trays, gum paste, display food pieces.
 Demonstrations by area chefs.
 Lab fee.
 Three lectures and one two-hour laboratory each week.
-Prerequisite: HMR 100 Basic Food Preparation.
-Four Semester Hours. - HMR 102 Food Service in Institutions.
-Meal planning and service planning including serving menus for all phases of food service-snack bar, cafeteria, coffee shop, restaurant and banquet.
-Making production schedule and order list.
-Attention to be given to use of equipment, personnel, operation reports, and portion control.
-Care and maintenance of equipment.
-Three lectures each week.
-Three Semester Hours. - HMR 105 Hotel-Motel Front Office Procedures.
+Prerequisite: HMR 100 Basic Food Preparation, Four Semester Hours. - HMR 105 Hotel-Motel Front Office Procedures.
 A detailed study of the functions pertaining to Front Office operation.
 An interpretation of internal systems and an understanding of the duties of Room Clerk, Reservation Clerk, Mail Clerk, Cashier, Night Auditor, and Service.
 Student projects and field trips required.
 Three lectures each week.
-Three Semester Hours. - HMR 106 Hotel-Motel-Restaurant Accounting.
+Three Semester Hours.

+- HMR 106 Hotel-Motel Restaurant Accounting.
 A detailed study in accounting and systems as identified with the industry.
-Interpretation and value of cost controls, taxes, licenses and regulations of beverages.
+Interpretation and value of cost controls.
+Taxes, licenses and regulations of beverages.
 Inventory controls.
 Three lectures each week.
-Three Semester Hours.

-- HMR 107 Hotel-Motel-Restaurant Safety and Sanitation.
+Three Semester Hours. - HMR 107 Hotel-Motel-Restaurant Safety and Sanitation.
 Study of the various aspects of accident.
 Causes and prevention of accidents in the hospitality industry.
 Cause and prevention of food borne disease.
 Effective methods and sanitary controls for operation of food establishments.
 One two-hour lecture each week.
-Two Semester Hours. - HMR 110 Orientation for the Hospitality Industry.
-A seminar type course of lectures and discussions on opportunities, trends, problems and organizations in the hospitality field.
+Two Semester Hours. - HMR 110 Orientation for the Hospitality Industry I. A seminar type course of lectures and discussions on opportunities, trends, problems and organizations in the hospitality field.
 Guest speakers from the industry to address the class on current problems and opportunities.
 One two-hour lecture each week.
 Two Semester Hours. - HMR 200 Administrative Housekeeping.
 Familiarization with duties and responsibilities of housekeeping.
 Organization, comprehension, schedules, pars, laundry operation, maintenance, etc. Student projects.
 Three lectures each week.
-Three Semester Hours. - HMR 201 Profits through Promotion.
+Three Semester Hours. - HMR 201 Profits Through Promotion.
 A study of methods used to promote a facility.
 Creative Thinking and Brainstorming.
-Familiarization with trade journals, Hotel Red Book, etc. Student Projects.
+Familiarization with trade journals.
+Hotel Red Book, etc. Student Projects.
 Three lectures each week.
-Three Semester Hours. - HMR 205 Profitable Food and Beverage Operation.
+Three Semester Hours. - HMR 202 Conventior Sales.
+Tools used in Convention Sales.
+Importance of convension and group business to certain properties.
+Forms of promotion.
+Follow up.
+Student projects and field trips.
+Three lectures each week.
+Two Semester Hours. - HMR 205 Profitable Food and Beverage Operation.
 Food and Beverage cost controls.
 Profitable menu planning.
 Selection of personnel and wage studies.
 Food and Beverage in all phases.
-Student Projects.
+Student projects.
 Three lectures each week.
-Three Semester Hours.
+Three Semester Hours. - HMR 207 Front Office Psychology.
+A study in human relations to better understand the guest.
+Case studies and class solutions.
+One two-hour lecture each week.
+Two Semester Hours. - HMR 210 Orientation for the Hospitality Industry II.
+Continuation of Orientation for the Hospitality Industry I. One two-hour lecture each week.
+Prerequisite: HMR 110 Orientation for the Hospitality Industry.
+Two Semester Hours.